We recently caught up with captains in the Superyacht Industry to hear their views

 UKSA, the charity and maritime training centre based in Cowes on the Isle of Wight, has reported a growing demand for their professional Yachtmaster Offshore qualification as the entry-level ticket to the professional yachting industry.

-In the superyacht sector high-ranking professionals such as captains and officers have been sharing their thoughts with UKSA about the desire for entry-level candidates to have attained a Yachtmaster qualification, as opposed to an STCW95, for example.
+In the superyacht sector high-ranking professionals such as captains and officers have been sharing their thoughts with UKSA about the desire for entry-level candidates to have attained a Yachtmaster qualification, as opposed to STCW basic safety training, for example.

 What do you look for when you hire deck crew?